 - A drug test on a pregnant or birthing person is NOT required by law. - If screening indicates the need for a drug test, providers should ask for and get informed consent prior to drug testing a pregnant or birthing person. - A drug test on a newborn is NOT required by law. - A provider must "report to the [Department of Public Health and Human Services] any infant known to the provider to be affected by a dangerous drug."
-74 - Marijuana is a schedule 1 drug making it a dangerous drug under Montana's definition. - Methadone is a schedule 2 drug and Buprenorphine is a schedule 3 drug, making them dangerous drugs under Montana's definition.
+FDA-approved drugs are exempt from this requirement. - Marijuana is a schedule 1 drug making it a dangerous drug under Montana's definition. - Though Methadone is a schedule 2 drug and Buprenorphine is a schedule 3 drug, making them dangerous drugs under Montana's definition, they are both FDA-approved.
+This means an infant known to a provider to be affected by FDA-approved prescriptions of Methadone or Buprenorphine does not require a child abuse report.81